 After passing this typical Mani “village”, we had reached Kap Tigáni, where our first task was lunch with all the fresh things we had bought at the market, even better when you can enjoy it in a great place.
 Parking for the hike: 36.531884, 22.369987.

 The peninsula of Tigáni is about 1 km long.
 At the tip, it rises 40 meters above sea level and clear traces of a castle with strong walls and towers are visible.
-The archeologists are not sure about the history of this castle.
+The archaeologists are not sure about the history of this castle.
 It is one of the possible candidates for the Franconian fortress “Grand Magne”, which has not been located with certainty.

 The church within the walls was identified as a Christian basilica from the early Byzantine times.
 Burial objects like earrings and belt buckles were found and dated to 5th and 6th century.